blockarcade/whitepaper/README.md

   OnBlock.me support.
 NFT T-Shirts for the prize exchange.
 Integrate fiat on-ramp for IOST.

-  Port the ENERGY token from Tron to IOST to onboard new users to
+  Port the ENERGY token from Tron        NFT collectibe unique art pieces for to IOST to onboard new users to        the prize exchange.
   IOST.

 ---------------------------------------------------------------------------------------------------------------------